 To protect the security of your personal information, please don’t include details such as your credit card number or password.

-We’ll aim to resolve your complaint when you first contact us.
+We’ll aim to resolve your complaint when you first contact us, e.g. during the call or chat when the complaint is first raised.

-In more complex cases, where immediate resolution is not possible, we’ll escalate your complaint to our Customer Advocacy Team.
-The Customer Advocacy Team are dispute resolution professionals who will:
+In more complex cases – where immediate resolution is not possible – we’ll escalate your complaint to our Customer Advocacy Team.
+This is a specialist team who will investigate your concerns.
+The Customer Advocacy case manager assigned to handle the matter will contact you within two working days to:

 We seek to resolve all complaints within 10 working days.
 Where it appears this timeframe won’t be met, we’ll contact you to: